Interior Painting Best Practices Part 4: Advanced Techniques for a Flawless Finish

 CleaningDustingTSP washing, tack cloth wipe, and vacuuming

 The table illustrates that advanced prep takes more time but ensures better adhesion and finish.
+Skipping these steps often leads to premature failure, costing more in the long run.

 Best Practices for Common Challenges